Metropolis (2001 film): Production

 Osamu Tezuka had originally derived inspiration from Fritz Lang's 1927 German silent science fiction film of the same name, despite not actually having seen it.
 The manga and Lang's film do not share plot elements.
-The 2001 film borrowed from Lang's film more directly and incorporated plot elements from it.
+The 2001 film borrows from Lang's film more directly and incorporates plot elements from it.

 During the days of Mushi Productions, Hayashi asked Tezuka if he wanted to let him make a feature based on the manga, but immediately rejected the idea.